nickolson66/home-soc-lab/README.md

 # home-soc-lab
-Built a home Security Operations Center lab using Splunk, Sysmon, Kali Linux, and Windows VMs.
+Built a home Security Operations Center lab using Splunk, Sysmon, Kali Linux, and Windows VMs on a refurbished Dell Optiplex.

 ## Tools Used
 - Splunk